 Young people get their alcohol from many sources.
 Rarely is it from stores.
 Most often it’s from their parents and other adults, friends, or siblings.
 Parents giving alcohol is very common.

 Many believe that parents giving alcohol to their own children reduces alcohol abuse.
 They think it’s important to teach moderation by being good role models.
 It’s not a case of “do as I say” but of “do as I do.”
-In short, they think it’s better to learn to drink in the parents’ house than in a fraternity house.
+In short, they think it’s better to learn to drink in the parents’ house than in a frat house.

 But are they right?
 In some societies and cultural groups, people drink daily with virtually no alcohol-related problems.
 Examples include Italians, Greeks, Jews, French, Spaniards, and many others.
 Part of their success is that they teach children in their homes to drink in moderation from an early age.